pyston/pyston_v1/README.md

 <dt>-r</dt>
   <dd>Use a stripped stdlib.
 When running pyston_dbg, the default is to use a stdlib with full debugging symbols enabled.
 Passing -r changes this behavior to load a slimmer, stripped stdlib.</dd>

-### Version History

-##### v0.1: 4/2/2014

-Initial Release.
-- Working system; proof of concept of major JIT techniques.
-- Fairly promising initial performance, though not fully validated.
-- Missing large parts of the language
-  - Exceptions (planned for 0.2)
-  - Class inheritance (planned for 0.2)
-  - Default arguments, keywords, starargs, kwargs (planned for 0.2)
-  - Generators (planned for 0.2)
-  - Integer promotion (planned for 0.2)
-  - Threads

 ---
 ## Technical features